-Vessel operators are encouraged to keep their AIS energized whenever the vessel is underway but may opt to turn it off when more than 12nm from shore.
-33 CFR 164.01 (applicability); 33 CFR 2.36 (Navigable Waters)
+Vessel operators are encouraged to keep their AIS energized whenever the vessel is underway, but may opt to turn it off when more than 12nm from shore.

 A Vessel Monitoring System (VMS) required by NMFS does not meet the requirements for AIS.